8 design top tips and 8 mistakes to avoid

 Outline.
 Shadow.
 Refection.
 Glow.

+Each effect exists for a reason.
 But overdesign is real.
-Using all of the effects or even just using one of them for every element distracts from the message.
+Using all of the effects or even using one of them for every element can distract from the message.

 It also looks bad.
 Really bad.

-Top Tip 7 - Simplicity is key
+Top Tip 7: Simplicity is key

-Just because these effects exist, doesn’t mean you have to use them.
+Just because these effects exist doesn’t mean you have to use them.

 Keep it simple.